Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Introduction

 \section{Introduction}

-As attention-based Transformer networks demonstrate outstanding performance in image recognition tasks~\cite{dosovitskiy2020vit,liu2021Swin,graham2021levit,dai2021coatnet,xie2021segformer}, comparisons between Transformer and convolution networks (CNNs) attract more interest.
-Prior work~\cite{URTIC,naseer2021intriguing} have illustrated interesting differences between CNNs and transformers.
-Still, many interesting questions have not been answered.
-Are transformers utilizing fundamentally different salient features from CNNs in their classifications?
-Do they have different inner working mechanisms?
+As attention-based Transformer networks show remarkable performance in image recognition tasks~\cite{dosovitskiy2020vit,liu2021Swin,graham2021levit,dai2021coatnet,xie2021segformer}, understanding and comparing Transformer and convolution networks (CNNs) at a deeper level become important.
+Prior work~\cite{URTIC,naseer2021intriguing} has illustrated interesting differences between CNNs and transformers, but many questions have not been answered.
+Do transformers have different inner working mechanisms?
 Why are some transformers seemingly more robust than CNNs?
-Are there differences in the transformers that utilize local attention versus the transformers that utilize global attention?
-Better answers to those questions would help us to gain more insights into those deep and complicated black-box networks, design better architectures, and understand whether they are suitable to be adopted in certain scenarios.
+Recent work, such as ConvNeXt~\cite{convnext}, utilized design principles in transformer approaches to design a network based on depthwise convolutions and obtained excellent results.
+Does that indicate that the important contributing factor is not the attention itself but those design principles?
+If so, which specific design principles particularly affect the decision-making of networks?
+Better answers to those questions would help us to gain more insights into those deep and complicated black-box networks.

-In this paper, we propose a novel methodology to examine those questions through the usage of \textit{deep explanation algorithms}.
-Explanation algorithms have significantly improved in the past few years and can generate accurate explanations that can be verified through \textit{intervention experiments} on the images~\cite{samek2016evaluating,2018RISE}.
-The verification approach usually involves masking the images on certain areas deemed as important or salient by the explanation algorithm and checking the predicted class-conditional probability (hereafter referred to as the \textit{classification confidence}) on the masked images.
-Evaluation metrics generated from these approaches put explanations on more solid footings.
-More recently,~\cite{shitole2021one} proposed to search for explanations on each image using a beam search algorithm at a low resolution, hence reducing the chance of missing out on good explanations due to local optima in the optimization and allowing to discover multiple explanations on each image.

-Our proposed approach is to systematically apply those explanation algorithms on a dataset-wide basis and examine both the qualitative visualizations and quantitative differences on \textit{dataset-wide statistics} among various deep visual recognition backbones.
-With this approach, we can obtain insights that are both intuitive, coming from visualizations on individual images, and at the same time no longer merely anecdotal, but statistically relevant and verifiable.

-Specifically, we propose two methods.
-The first is \textit{sub-explanation counting}.
-For given explanations, defined as masks so that the masked images would generate similar predictions as the full image, we systematically remove areas from those explanations and count the number of explanations that, after the removal of these areas, can still lead to classification confidences that are higher than certain thresholds.
-Higher numbers tend to mean a type of behavior we name as \textit{compositional}, in that the predictions are built on jointly considering multiple local areas (Fig. \ref{fig:teaser} Right).